-• Note: You'll learn much more about symbols in Lesson 3, "Creating and Editing Symbols."
 The Library panel is accessible from a tab just to the right of the Properties inspector.
 The Library panel is where you store and organize symbols created in Flash, as well as imported files, including bitmaps, graphics, sound files, and video clips.
-Symbols are often-used graphics used for animation and for interactivity.
+Symbols are graphics used frequently for animation and for interactivity.